 Proper Care and Storage

-Adding value to your antiques and collectibles isn’t only about what you do to care for them, but what you don’t do as well.
+Adding value to your antiques and collectibles isn’t only about what you do to care for them, but what you don’t do as well since you don't want to ruin your antiques accidentally.
 Be sure to learn about the proper way to handle, clean, and restore your precious pieces to retain their value because it varies from antique to antique.